Mikheull/MikhaelBailly/README.md

 ```

 ### Configuration
 To get started, create and configure your github application, then get your `access_token`.
-Also create an application on Mailtrap

 Then create a .env file at the root of the project, it will contain the authentication codes of the site.
 ```
 baseUri=http://localhost:3030/

 GITHUB_ACCESS_TOKEN=xxxxxx

-MAILTRAP_USER=xxxxxx
-MAILTRAP_PASS=xxxxxx
 ```

 ### Usage